News / Analysis

 Meanwhile, the White House has rejected a House bill to devote $1.5 tn to infrastructure projects, this despite last year’s agreement between Trump and the democrats to spend $2 tn on said bill.

-Treasury Secretary Mnuchin, on the other hand, said that the US is in a “strong position” to recover from the COVID pandemic.
+Treasury Secretary Mnuchin, on the other hand, said that the US is in a “strong positionAn open trade or transaction.
+A position can be long (a contract to buy the asset) or short (a contr...” to recover from the COVID pandemic.
 US indices managed to recoup some of the week’s losses, the DOW up by 2.32%, the Nasdaq half that.

 Commodities – Gold in Doubt